juriad/advent2023/README.md

 It is also weird that there is no prefix to the loop.
 I guess the simplification is given by the author and we are lucky that we don't need to work more.

+## Day 9 - CoffeeScript

+I banned a lot of languages today; way too many and so I had to choose a simple language to catch up.
+Not knowing anything about CoffeeScript I was worried that it will be too similar to JavaSxcript; it was not.
+I was suprised how natural it felt, but I also understand why the community chose TypeScript instead.
+They tried to put all ideas, good or bad into the language.

+So easy task was nice.
+I did not care about detection all zeros; I went all the way down.
+The second part just needed two reverses, cute.

 # Lists